 2) Step up to the Plate: When an opportunity comes your way, and you have a chance to do something to make a difference, or you realize something needs to be done, but no one else is going to do it, step up to the plate and be the one to do it.

-I did get up and speak, and told a bit about her life, and how much I had loved her, and I read the words to a song called, 'Because He Lives" which I found comfort in because I truly believed she was a peace and in Heaven at that point.
+I did get up to speak and told a bit about her life, and how much I had loved her.
+And I read the words to a song called, 'Because He Lives" which I found comfort in because I truly believed she was at peace and in Heaven at that point.
 Yes, I did cry through part of it, and it was VERY hard for me to get up there in front of all those people.
 But I have never regretted for one minute being the one to bring "Grammy" into her memorial service.
 Oh, and although I couldn't get in touch with everyone to tell them to dress in bright colors, in honor of my grandmother's "party" I refused to wear a dark color and did wear a teal blue dress to celebrate...with a bit of sadness mixed in.

 3) Do the Right Thing: People have called me intense because I sort of go above and beyond in getting my point across, or doing what I feel is the absolute best for my children, friends, family, and for the children that I have worked with over the years as a social worker.